Abhishek7838/Payment-Integration-Gateway/README.md

 # Payment-Integration-Gateway
 # A Website named as Charity Foundation integrated with Payment Gateway of Razorpay.
-• this is a Donation website created as a project for task#3 of The Sparks Foundation GRIP Internship.
+• This is a Donation website created as a project for task#3 of The Sparks Foundation GRIP Internship.
 • Languages used: HTML, CSS.
 • Payment Gateway : Razorpay Test Mode
 • IDE used: Visual Studio Code